 Table 12 below lists four relevant standards.
 This section provides evidence relating to these four standards.
-Note that these standards tend to be repetitious because they come from different sources and are found in different chapters in the Standards (2015).
+Note that these standards tend to be repetitious because they come from various sources and are found in different chapters in the Standards (2014).